logitick/site-generator/content/articles/add-a-tls-certificate-for-your-kubernetes-ingress.md

 <!--more-->

-## Bundle up the crt files
+## Bundle up the `.crt` files

-I don't like having too many certificates around.
-I like to keep them bundled up in one file.
+If we're going to add the certificate to kubernetes we need to keep them bundled up in one file.
 If you've got the already bundled up Certificate Authority (CA) certificates, It's your lucky day.
 You'll only need to concatenate you're domain's certificate with your CA certificate bundle.

 ```
 $ cat example.com.crt >> fullchain.pem
 $ cat My_CA_Bundle.ca-bundle >> fullchain.pem
 ```
+Lucky bastard.
+You should [skip to adding the certificate to kubernetes]({{< relref "#create-a-kubernetes-tls-secret" >}})

+### No CA Bundle
 If you don't have the bundled CA certificates, you're going to have to concatenate them yourself but you'll have to follow a specific order in order to not break the chain.